greg-md/framework/README.md

 });
 ```

-And fire them in application.
+And fire event in application.

 ```php
 $app->event(new LoginEvent($user));